tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * The program would have been even better if it allowed for a series of words to be cheered; this would have made the cheers more dynamic and interesting.

-Review the definition of lists:

-* A **list** is a Python data structure that allows multiple values to be stored inside of it.

-* List values can be retrieved, appended, removed, and iterated.

-Open the cheerleading program in JupyterLab.
-Run the code to show students how using a list changes the output of the program.
+Open the following cheerleading program in JupyterLab.
+Run the code to show students how using a list allows for more words and ultimately changes the output of the program.

     ```python
     # Create a variable named cheer